Christchurch court brawl a result of Ministry of Justice strikes, says Law Society president

 "The lawyer for a defendant who was required to appear in court became aware earlier this week that gang members hostile to him were likely to be present.
 The industrial action meant the lawyer was unable to request an appearance by audio visual link (AVL).
 She firmly believes that given the circumstances an AVL application would have been granted and the violence would not have occurred in the courtroom."

+However, Public Service Association (PSA) national organiser Brendon Lane told the Herald previous appearances for the case had been held in closed courts because of the security threat King Cobra members posed.

+Today's hearing was directed by the judge to be held in open court, the union representative said.

-While Beck said the Law Society "is strictly neutral" on the industrial action by Public Service Association (PSA) members they are are "not aware of what steps, if any, were taken to manage the increased risk".
+While Beck said the Law Society "is strictly neutral" on the industrial action by PSA members they are are "not aware of what steps, if any, were taken to manage the increased risk".

 "However, the incident today has clearly demonstrated what can happen when court procedures cannot be fully utilised because of the industrial dispute," she added.